gabetuason/Team_Profile_Generator/README.md

 ## Contributing

-This is an open source application, feel free to use this for projects README.md files.
+This is an open source application, feel free to use this for projects.
 It is important to mention me as a contributor for distribution or modifications.

 ## Tests